robertvanderaarde/TextureAtlasPadder/README.md

 ### About

 Texture Atlas Padder was built to create texture atlases that support pixel padding.
-This is useful for using a texture atlas for terrain generation.
-The reason the padding is necessary is that when creating mip maps for the textures, without the padding there is often bleeding on the texture atlas.
+This is useful for using a texture atlas in terrain generation.
+The reason the padding is necessary is that when you create mip maps for the textures, without the padding there is often bleeding on the texture atlas.

 ### How to use